nvim-orgmode/tree-sitter-org/README.md

 # tree-sitter-org

+## NOTE: All PRs should be submitted to [next](https://github.com/nvim-orgmode/tree-sitter-org/tree/next) branch

+This is the fork of [https://github.com/milisims/tree-sitter-org](https://github.com/milisims/tree-sitter-org).
+Original maintainer stopped contribution so this is a continuation.

 Org grammar for tree-sitter.
 Here, the goal is to implement a grammar that can usefully parse org files to be used in any library that uses tree-sitter parsers.
 It is not meant to implement emacs' orgmode parser exactly, which is